 A parent who is dissatisfied with the way the school has dealt with a bullying incident can ask the chair of governors to look into the matter.
-The governing body responds within ten days to any request from a parent to investigate incidents of bullying.
-In all cases the governing body notifies the head teacher and asks him/her to conduct an investigation into the case, and to report back to a representative of the governing body.
+The chair of governors will respond within ten working school days to any written request from a parent to investigate incidents of bullying.
+The chair of governors will notify the head teacher and ask him/her to conduct an investigation into the case, and to report back.